study-ORCATech-cloud/git-labs/LAB11-Git-Hooks/LAB.md

 ## Task 7: Work with Pre-push Hook
 * Create a new hook file called `pre-push` in the `.git/hooks` directory.
-* Add commands to run tests or checks before pushing.
+* Add commands to run checks before pushing, such as validating file content.
 * Make the hook executable.
 * Test the hook by attempting to push your changes.